Last updated: July 4th, 2022

 A.1.
 The purpose of the data processor’s processing of personal data on behalf of the data controller is:

-The data controller and the data processor have entered into the SaaS Agreement pursuant to which the data controller is granted a license to access and use the service for the duration of the subscription term.
+The data controller and the data processor have entered into the SAAS Agreement, cf. the Clauses, clause 1(2) pursuant to which the data controller is granted a license to access and use the service for the duration of the subscription term.
 In providing the service, the data processor will engage, on behalf of the data controller, in the processing of personal data submitted to and stored within the service by the data controller or third parties with whom the data controller transacts using the service.

 A.2.
 The data processor’s processing of personal data on behalf of the data controller shall mainly pertain to (the nature of the processing):

-The data processor will host and process personal data in the course of providing its cloud-based Learning Management System (LMS) platform services to the data controller.
+The data processor will host and process personal data in the course of providing its cloud-based Learning Management System (LMS365) platform services to the data controller, and additional services offered as services of the data processor and subscribed to by the data controller, to include applications to LMS365 and/or the cloud-based performance management system (Weekly10), (together, the “service”).

 A.3.
 The processing includes the following types of personal data about data subjects: